IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Image Display shall be able to launch other applications and synchronize them to the same report context through the Hub.
 It shall have the following capabilities:
 - Start a new reporting session by generating a unique session ID and subscribing to the Hub on its own
 - Launch one or more actors and provide them the URL of the Hub actor as `hub.url` and the reporting session ID as `hub.topic`
-- Initiate or terminate (or both) report context based on some business logic
+- Open or close (or both) report context based on some business logic

 > Note that the actual application launch method is out of scope of this profile See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.